borisdayma/huggingtweets/README.md

 ## Introduction

-This project fine-tune a pre-trained transformer on a user's tweets using [HuggingFace](https://huggingface.co/).
+This project fine-tunes a pre-trained transformer on a user's tweets using [HuggingFace](https://huggingface.co/).

 Training and results are logged on [W&B](https://docs.wandb.com/huggingface) (which is integrated in HuggingFace).